zanussbaum/pluribus/README.md

 # Pluribus - A Multiplayer agent to play Poker variants
 ### This repo will hold an implementation of a pure Python implementation of Pluribus, Facebook's No-Limit 6-player Hold 'Em Poker Bot.

-Given the obvious speed limitations of Python, this currently hosts a non-abstracted version of Leduc Hold'em
+Given the obvious speed limitations of Python, this currently hosts a non-abstracted version of Leduc Hold'em.
+We are currently porting everything to C++ where we will attempt to create a Python wrapper.

 [Kuhn Poker](https://en.wikipedia.org/wiki/Kuhn_poker)
 ===